erikandersson96/first-milestone/README.md

 * I'd like to include feedback to the user so they are aware that the information was submitted from the `Contact Form.` I didn't have the knowledge to include a `“Thank you for Submitting”` pop-up or redirect to a new page.
 But I will include this as soon as I have the knowledge required to do so in the next projects.

 * I made some mistakes when positioning each element: the text on the first page, the About us page, the Price information, and the `Contact form` on the third page.
 I used `"absolute"` instead of `“relative”` position which forced me to create a total of `13 Media Screen size breakpoints.` This is a mistake that I will take with me into the next project and improve upon to increase the amount of breakpoints.
-I will also start with creating the website for my next project on a mobile device first because it's much easier to expand the screen size than increase the screen size as I did with this project, which resulted in a lot of time waste.
+I will also start with creating the website for my next project on a mobile device first because it's much easier to expand the screen size than increase the screen size as I did with this project, which resulted in a lot of time wasted.

 * I also learned when git commit a message in `Gitpod` I should have only included what was relevant to that commit.
 I may have committed a message which included more changes than I added in that exact commit message, not only once but a couple of times.
 This is something that I will improve in my next project to be more consistent and correct with my commit messages.